DFAR Amendment for Contractor Implementation

 • The Department of Commerce, Department of Justice, along with leaders from Japan and South Korea established a Disruptive Technology Protection Network to expand information sharing and best enforcement practices.

-• The strike force fostered partnerships with the private sector to engage directly with companies involved in the manufacture and export of controlled items.
+• The Strike Force fostered partnerships with the private sector to engage directly with companies involved in the manufacture and export of controlled items.

 • Five Eyes export control agreement was formed to enhance the security concerns of Australia, Canada, New Zealand, the United Kingdom, and the United States by formally committing to coordinate export control enforcement efforts.